carlotagordillo2/final-proyect/README.md

     Based on your selection, the system recommends products in two different ways:
         - Customer History-based: Suggest products frequently bought by the customer.
         - Product Similarity-based: Suggest similar products using cosine similarity.

+5. **Product Replenishment Check:**
+    This tab checks if there is enough stock for a given product and whether the product has crossed the trigger point for replenishment.
+Additionally, it provides the security stock, reorder point (ROP), and lead time for that product.

 ## PowerBI